fastly/fastly-blocklist/docs/create-a-blocklist-config.md

         Saved config to file: /home/user/fastly-blocklist/config.blocklist
 ```

-You can change the default filename and location with `--config`.
+You can change the default filename and location with `--config path/to/your-config.blocklist`.

 Take a look in the `config.blocklist` file generated.
 You should see your service ID and some additional boilerplate config.